THIS POST MAY CONTAIN AFFILIATE LINKS. PLEASE SEE MY DISCLOSURES. FOR MORE INFORMATION.

 The more time you let your money grow, the more it can grow into.

 For example, if you invest $10,000 and it earns 8% annually, in 10 years it is worth $21,589.

 Let it sit for another 10 years and it grows to $46,609.

 And in 10 more years, your wealth grows to $100,626.

 This is all because of time.

-When you follow the baby steps, you put off investing for retirement until you are debt free.
+When you follow the Dave Ramsey baby step plan, you put off investing for retirement until you are debt free.